 - Use technology to harass, threaten, deceive, intimidate, offend, embarrass, or annoy any individual. - Post, publish, or display any defamatory, inaccurate, violent, abusive, profane or sexually oriented material.
 Users must not use obscene, profane, lewd, vulgar, rude or threatening language.
-Users must not knowingly or recklessly post false information about any persons, students, staff or any other organization. - Use a photograph, image, video or likeness of any student, or employee without express permission of that individual and of the principal. - Create any site, post any photo, image or video of another except with express permission of that individual and the principal. - Attempt to circumvent system security. - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives.
-Students must not access social networking sites or gaming sites, except for educational purposes under teacher supervision. - Violate license agreements, copy disks, CD-ROMs, or other protected media. - Use technology for any illegal activity or use of the Internet for commercial gains or profits is not allowed from an educational site. - Breach confidentiality obligations of school or system employees

-- Harm the goodwill and reputation of the school or system in the community - Transmit any material in violation of any local, federal and state laws.
-This includes, but is not limited to: copyrighted material, licensed material and threatening or obscene material.
+Users must not knowingly or recklessly post false information about any persons, students, staff or any other organization. - Use a photograph, image, video, including-live streaming, or likeness of any student, or employee without express permission of that individual and of the principal. - Create any site, post any photo, image or video of another except with express permission of that individual and the principal. - Attempt to circumvent system security or to bypass software protections. - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives.
+Students must not access social networking sites or gaming sites, except for educational purposes under teacher supervision. - Violate license agreements, copy disks, CD-ROMs, or other protected media. - Use technology for any illegal activity.
+Use of the Internet for commercial gains or profits is not allowed from an educational site. - Breach confidentiality obligations of school or system employees - Harm the goodwill and reputation of the school or system in the community - Transmit any material in violation of any local, federal and state laws.
+This includes, but is not limited to: copyrighted material, licensed material and threatening or obscene material. - Attempt to modify software and/or hardware configurations on a school issued device without proper permission and direction. - Loading personal software onto a school device or school issued device without proper permission or direction. - Attempt to remove covers or protective shells to make repairs to hardware.